Bruce Gradkowski: Pittsburgh Steelers

 The Steelers re-signed Gradkowski to a one-year contract on May 2, 2016.
 On August 31, 2016, Gradkowski was placed on the injured reserve list following damage to his hamstring sustained during the opening game of the preseason.
 The Steelers released Gradkowski on October 7, 2016.

 NFL career statistics

 Coaching career

 In 2017, Gradkowski became a volunteer assistant quarterbacks coach at Anthony Wayne High School in Whitehouse, Ohio.

 On June 15, 2021, it was reported he would be the head coach at St. Francis de Sales School (Toledo, Ohio).
-After serving as interim coach for one football season (2021) at St. Francis de Sales School, Bruce permanently became the head football coach at St. Francis de Sales for the 2022 season.
+After serving as interim coach for one football season (2021) at St. Francis de Sales School, Bruce was to become the permanent head football coach at St. Francis de Sales for the 2022 season.
+However, Gradkowski was officially hired by the St. Louis BattleHawks on September 13, 2022, as their Offensive Coordinator.

-Gradkowski was officially hired by the St. Louis BattleHawks on September 13, 2022 as their Offensive Coordinator.
+On February 6, 2025, the Detroit Lions hired Gradkowski as an offensive assistant.

 Personal life

-Gradkowski is the owner of Social Gastropub in Perrysburg, Ohio.
+Gradkowski was the owner of Social Gastropub in Perrysburg, Ohio.
+The restaurant was officially closed due to fire in June 2022.

 Gradkowski joined the University of Toledo's Rocket Football Radio Network as a color analyst.